-Under the Proposed Action, current Somerville Lake project management plans and monitoring programs would not be changed.
-In the event that GHG emission issues become significant enough to impact the current operations at Somerville Lake, the proposed MP and all associated documents would be reviewed and revised as necessary.
-Therefore, implementation of the proposed MP, when combined with other existing and proposed projects in the region, would not result in reasonably foreseeable future impacts on climate change or GHG.
+Under the Proposed Action, current Somerville Lake project management plans and monitoring programs will not be changed.
+In the event that GHG emission issues become significant enough to impact the current operations at Somerville Lake, the MP and all associated documents will be reviewed and revised as necessary.
+Therefore, implementation of the MP, when combined with other existing and proposed projects in the region, will not result in reasonably foreseeable future impacts on climate change or GHG.